Tennant Creek & Barkly Region7-day itinerary

 Take a short detour to the Arlpwe Art and Culture Centre

 Take a detour off the Stuart Highway to Ali Curung, approximately 21km from the main road.
 Here you will find the Arlpwe Art and Culture Centre which comprises a gallery space and studio.
 Meet the artists at work in the centre to learn about their stories and techniques, and wander through the gallery to admire finished artworks.
+All work is for sale and is provided with a certificate of authenticity.

 Decide whether the truth is out there at Wycliffe Well

-Check-in to the Devils Marbles Hotel
+Check into the Devils Marbles Hotel

-Finally, make your way north to the Devils Marbles Hotel, just a 12 minute (18km) drive from Wycliffe Well.
+Finally, make your way north to the Devils Marbles Hotel, just a 12-minute (18km) drive from Wycliffe Well.
 Remember to book ahead to secure a room, caravan site or a grassy spot in the campground.
 Chill out in the beer garden or head to the hotel restaurant which is open for breakfast, lunch and dinner.

 Bask in a sunrise at the Devils Marbles